IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Software Download
 ------
-* Anyone with RStuio can use the OmicsVolcano software.
-If you don’t have RStuio follow the installation instructions.
+* Anyone with RStudio can use the OmicsVolcano software.
+If you don’t have RStudio follow the installation instructions.
 You need to install both R and RStudio.
 For R [https://www.r-project.org/](https://www.r-project.org/) and RStudio [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/)
 * Download the OmicsVolcano software from GitHub repository as zip folder (Clone or Download; Download ZIP).
 Unzip folder into a directory of your choice.
 For example, to the desktop
 * Open RStudio
 * Select R script with App prefix (File – Open File ..  – App.r).
 To run the software, click  ![Run App](https://github.com/IrinaVKuznetsova/OmicsVolcano/blob/master/docs/images/RunApp_image.jpg)